xyproto/literalcircuit/README.md

     i3 --/
 ```

+The above diagram is indented with four spaces, but there are no arrows (`->`), which is why it works fine.

 * Explanations, comments, license and other information can also be included in the circuit.

 ## Expansion

-A word that does not end with a number, between two arrows, in the definition of a LogicGate, like this:
+A word that does not end with a number, between two arrows, in the definition of a GateTable, like this:

 `i0 -> and -> i1`